houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/chart-types.md

 **Bubble Size Mapping**

-`size` property can be used to map the size value specified in data source.
+`Size` property can be used to map the size value specified in data source.

 {% aspTab template="chart/series/scatter-bubble/bubble-size", sourceFiles="bubble-size.cs" %}